carfreesc/carfreesc.github.io/notes.md

 It depends.
 But maybe not.

 A [2019 CityLab study](https://www.bloomberg.com/news/articles/2019-09-24/the-best-and-worst-u-s-places-to-live-car-free) ranked State College as the \#2 city in the nation for car-free living.
-While this is surely a bit optimistic, it is certainly possible to get by here without a car, and many people do, both PSU students and others.
+While this is surely a bit optimistic, it is certainly possible to do many things here without a car, using the robust bus and bike networks.
+Many people -- mostly, but not exclusively students -- get by without having a car at all.

 On this page I attempt to collect some practical advice and share some of the many resources available.
 This is of course shaped by my own location, commute, tastes, fitness, budget,.. and won't apply to everyone; I welcome other perspectives, which you can share by making a pull request to or emailing carfreesc@gmail.com.
 (I would especially appreciate student perspectives!)

 # Orientation